OlGe404/microk8s/README.md

 ```

 ## Enabled add-ons
-Microk8s comes with add-ons that can be enabled to bootstrap a preconfigured deployment of the add-ons components.
+Microk8s comes with add-ons that can be enabled to bootstrap a preconfigured deployment of the add-on components.
 The following add-ons will be enabled:

 * rbac
 * dns